USEPA/workshops/lessons/repr_doc.md

     output: pdf_document
     ---

 This is the YAML(YAML Ain't Markup Language) header or front-matter.
 It is metadata about the document that can be very useful.
-For our purposes we don't need to know anything more about this.
-Below that you see text, code chunks, and if it were included some markdown.
-At its core this is all we need for a reproducible document.
-We can now take this document, pass it through `knitr::knit()` (remember this syntax from the first lesson?) and pandoc and get our output.
-We can do this from the console and/or shell, or we can use RStudio.
+There is a lot more we can do with the YAML.
+There are additional fields available for us to you, or we can even create our own.
+For our purposes these basic ones are good, but we can also look at the additional built in ones.
+The [`rmarkdown` cheatsheet](http://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf) is a good place to look as is the [online documentation for `rmarkdown`](http://rmarkdown.rstudio.com/lesson-1.html).
+A lot of the optional ones I use are part of the [output format](http://rmarkdown.rstudio.com/lesson-9.html)

 ## Markdown
 Markdown isn't R, but it has become an important tool in the R ecosystem as it can be used to create package vignettes, can be used on [GitHub](http://github.com), and forms the basis for several reproducible research tools in RStudio.
 Markdown is a tool that allows you to write simply formatted text that is converted to HTML/XHTML.
 The primary goal of markdown is readibility of the raw file.
-Over the last couple of years, Markdown has emerged as a key way to write up reproducible documents, create websites (this whole website was written in Markdown), and make presentations.
+Over the last couple of years, Markdown has emerged as a key way to write up reproducible documents, create websites, write documentation (all of these lessons are written in Markdown), and make presentations.
 For the basics of markdown and general information look at [Daring Fireball](http://daringfireball.net/projects/markdown/basics).

 *note: this text borrowed liberally from another class [SciComp2014](http://scicomp2014.edc.uri.edu)*